Education (4-Year On-Campus)

 2. Suggested options include: Canadian Studies 201History 211, History 213; Indigenous Studies 201.
 Your Academic Requirements report lists all possible courses that can fulfill this requirement.
 It is your responsibility to check registration requirements and restrictions.
 First year students are ordinarily restricted to taking 200-level courses.
 Note that not all courses are offered every semester.

 3. In addition to your eight mandated Teachable courses, Science students must still fulfill the Foundational requirement of an extra course in Math or Science during your degree.
 Please note that your Physics requirements mandate that you must also take the following Mathematics courses as prerequisites: Mathematics 211 or 213, and; Mathematics 249 or 265 or 275, and; Mathematics 267.
 One of these courses can be used to fulfil your Math or Science Foundational requirement.
-The others can fulfill your Electives.
+The others can fulfill Electives.

 You may want to consider using your Open Options to complete the Mathematics pre-requisite requirements for later Physics courses.